 Undergraduate Certificate in Engineering

-This course will prepare you with a solid grounding in scientific knowledge and skills in mathematics, chemistry, hydrology and ecology, and a taste of the many opportunities that engineering provides to change lives and manage natural and built landscapes.
+This course will prepare you with a solid grounding in scientific knowledge and skills in mathematics, chemistry, the basic laws of mechanics, the design process, and its application in humanitarian engineering projects.
 This course provides students with a pathway to undergraduate programs in engineering and the engineering profession.

 Units of study